Affiliate links on Android Authority may earn us a commission. Learn more.

 Wi-Fi 6 originally used the same 2.4 and 5GHz spectrums as previous standards.
 However, a new revision, nicknamed Wi-Fi 6E, was approved in 2021 and brought about support for a new 6GHz frequency band.

-Wi-Fi 6E promises even faster real-world speeds and improves device capacity beyond the original 2019 standard.
-The Samsung Galaxy S21 Ultra was the first smartphone to include Wi-Fi 6E.
-However, few of us own routers that support the standard.
+Wi-Fi 6E delivers even faster real-world speeds and improves device capacity beyond the original 2019 standard.
+The Samsung Galaxy S21 Ultra was the first smartphone to include Wi-Fi 6E and every flagship smartphone since has supported it.
+Routers have become more readily available too but you will still have to seek one out.

 The future of wireless networking: Wi-Fi 7

-Even though Wi-Fi 6 and 6E have yet to become as prevalent as previous standards, Wi-Fi 7 or the next major wireless networking standard is on the cusp of arrival.
-Luckily, it doesn’t propose a drastic overhaul of the status quo — Wi-Fi 7 continues to operate on the 2.4, 5, and 6GHz bands.
-However, the new standard focuses on improving connection reliability and stability, especially in denser environments and modern households with dozens of smart home devices.
+Wi-Fi 7 is the next-generation wireless networking standard that has now made its way to most flagship smartphones.
+It doesn’t propose a drastic overhaul of the status quo — Wi-Fi 7 continues to operate on the 2.4, 5, and 6GHz bands.
+However, it doubles the channel bandwidth to 320MHz, which helps in turn increases the maximum throughput to a staggering 5.8Gbps.
+The new standard focuses on improving connection reliability and stability, especially in denser environments and modern households with dozens of smart home devices.

 Wi-Fi 7 made its first consumer debut in early 2023 with a handful of routers, smartphones, and SoCs adding support for it.
-However, the specification is only expected to be ratified in late 2024.
-For now, it’s only referred to as 802.11be or Extremely High Throughput (EHT).
+On spec sheets, you may also notice it referred to as Wi-Fi 802.11be or Extremely High Throughput (EHT).

 Lesser-known Wi-Fi standards